 Some parts of the herbs might be useless or even poisonous.
-Medicinal practitioners had to distinguish them and selected the appropriate parts before processing.
-For example, Lei Xiao and others suggested discarding the side branches of the Chinese arborviae twig and leaf (baiye, LPN: Platycladi cacumen) and retaining only the leaves.
-This is very similar to choosing only the tea buds and leaves of the tea plant.
-Another herb, prepared common monkshood daughter root (fuzi, LPN: Aconiti lateralis radix praeparata), should be used with great care because the plant it is extracted from contains the highly poisonous and lethal aconitine.
+Medicinal practitioners had to distinguish them and select the appropriate parts before processing.
+For example, Lei Xiao and others suggested discarding the side branches and retaining only the leaves of the Chinese arborvitae twig and leaf [baiye (Ch.), Platycladi cacumen (LPN)].
+This process is very similar to choosing only the tea buds and leaves of the tea plant.
+Common monkshood daughter root [fuzi (Ch.), Aconiti lateralis radix praeparata (LPN)] was to be used with great care because the plant it is extracted from contains highly poisonous and lethal aconitine.
 Lei and others cautioned that one has to process these herbs in order to reduce the aconitine content.
-Although the raw tea has commonly been regarded as non-toxic, inappropriate processing may still lead to damages of its taste and fragrance, and the retention of harmful elements.
-It is highly possible that the tea makers took the methods of processing medicinal herbs into consideration when processing tea leaves.
+Although raw tea is commonly considered non-toxic, inappropriate processing may still damage its taste and fragrance and cause harmful elements to be retained.
+Tea makers likely considered the methods of processing medicinal herbs when processing tea leaves.

-2. The “Steaming and Compressing,” “Processing and Producing,” “Storage and Baking,” and “Baking at External Workshops” chapters of the Daguan Treatise: a number of processing techniques are mentioned in the Lei’s Treatise, which seemed to have passed down to the Northern Song.
-These techniques include trimming, grinding, steaming, soaking, slowing diluting after soaking, drying in the shade and/or under the sun, baking by blowing hot air over ingredients put in a container and avoiding direct contact between the fire and the herbs, roasting by laying the ingredients on a pan with the fire directly underneath, stir-frying by flipping the ingredients in a wilder fashion, frying with a more delicate motion but not flipping the ingredients much, and cooking with water… Only the techniques of treating the vegetal medicine are discussed here because they are similar to the treatment of tea, while Lei Xiao and others also included methods of processing of mineral and animal ingredients.
+The “Steaming and Compressing”, “Processing and Producing”, “Storage and Baking”, and “Baking at External Workshops” chapters of the Daguan Treatise contain several processing techniques, also mentioned in the Lei’s Treatise, which seemed to have passed down to the Northern Song.
+These techniques include trimming, grinding, steaming, soaking, slowing diluting after soaking, drying in the shade or the sun, baking by blowing hot air over ingredients in a container to avoid direct contact between the fire and the herbs, roasting by laying the ingredients in a pan with the fire directly underneath, stir-frying by flipping the ingredients, frying with a more delicate motion not flipping the ingredients too much, and cooking with water.
+Only those techniques of treating herbal medicine that are similar to the treatment of tea are discussed here, while Lei Xiao and others also included methods of processing mineral and animal ingredients.

-The drying and processing methods help strengthen the efficacy of the medicine, while the appropriate processing of the tea is also good for the tea and the tea-tipping practice.
+The drying and processing methods help strengthen the efficacy of the medicine, while the appropriate processing of the tea is also suitable for tea and the tea-tipping practice.
 In the “Processing and Producing” and “Identification” chapters, the Daguan Treatise authors specifically mentioned the negative results of inappropriate processing, such as unrefined filtering, overheating, and processing that goes on for more than one day and night.
 Proper filtering, timing, processing duration, and heat control are essential to the drying and processing of both the medicine and tea.

-The cold treatments of trimming and grinding are intended to remove the unnecessary and useless parts of the herbs and tea, while the hot treatments leading to reactions between the herbs and other ingredients are worthy of further investigations.
-The steaming, baking, drying, and roasting methods are to remove the water in the drying and processing of raw materials, but there are different ways of heating.
-One could simply heat the raw materials by themselves, or one could heat them with alcohol or other medicinal decoctions, and one could also cook the raw materials with water, salt, or honey.
-Heating with alcohol might lead to chemical reactions, but Lei and others believed that it also helped better preserve the medicine and strengthen its medicinal power.
-We now know alcohol, honey, and salt also better preserves the medicine because a high concentration of alcohol, salt, or sugar content will extract the water molecules from the bodies of the microorganisms, which inactivates or kills them.
+The cold treatments of trimming and grinding are simply intended to remove the unnecessary and ineffective parts of the herbs and tea, while the hot treatments leading to reactions between the herbs and other ingredients are worthy of further investigation.
+The steaming, baking, drying, and roasting methods remove the water in the drying and processing of raw materials, but there are different ways of heating.
+One could simply heat the raw materials by themselves, heat them with alcohol or other medicinal decoctions, or cook them with water, salt, or honey.
+Heating with alcohol might lead to chemical reactions, but Lei and others believed it also helped preserve the medicine and strengthen its medicinal power.
+We now know alcohol, honey, and salt also better preserve the medicine because high concentrations of alcohol, salt, or sugar extract the water molecules from the bodies of the microorganisms, inactivating or killing them.
 Heating also stops the action of enzymes.